haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/css-topics/theme-ui-lib.md

 <h2 id="fedg_using-ui-lib_overview">What's in this topic</h2>

-The Magento UI {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} is a flexible <a href="http://lesscss.org/" target="_blank">LESS</a>-based {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}frontend{% endglossarytooltip %} library designed to assist Magento {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} developers.
+The Magento UI {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} is a flexible <a href="http://lesscss.org/" target="_blank">LESS</a>-based {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}前端{% endglossarytooltip %} library designed to assist Magento {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} developers.
 It employs a set of mixins for base elements to ease frontend theme development and customization.

 This topic describes how the library is organized, and how to use it.

 ## Components provided by the UI library {#library_elements}
-The Magento UI library provides the ability to customize and reuse the following user interface elements and properties:
+The Magento UI库 provides the ability to customize and reuse the following user interface elements and properties:

 *	actions-toolbar
 *	breadcrumbs